Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Physical Human Robot Interaction

-~ The design and implementation approaches of exoskeleton systems are getting converged despite the difference in their applications \cite{Young2017}.
+~ The design and implementation approaches of exoskeleton systems converge despite the difference in their applications \cite{Young2017}.
 These systems should be aligned with human biomechanics \cite{Pons2008}, wearable and portable \cite{Kim2019a}.
 Moreover, the power consumption, control subsystem, accuracy and robustness of them play a key role in the design requirement \cite{Desplenter2020}.
 Overall there are several aspects associated with the design criteria of exoskeleton systems.
-These include structural and material design, human-robot interaction, hardware including sensors and actuators, energy source, and software or control system.
-In this section, the biomechanical design aspects of these devices are discussed.
-Then, we will cover the physical human-robot interaction (pHRI) criteria, i.e. mechanism, actuators and energy sources.
+These include structural and material design, input and output hardware, including sensors and actuators, energy sources, and software or control systems.
+This section discusses the physical human-robot interaction design criteria of these devices.
+These include biomechanics, mechanism, actuators and energy sources.